CAMI-challenge/docker-camibase-binning-evaluation/README.md

-# docker-camibase-binning
+# docker-camibase-binning-evaluation
-A container image to use for metagenomic binning programs.
+A container image to use for metagenomic binning evaluation programs.